sayanchowdhury/words.yudocaa.in/content/fitness/index.md

 The log will be updated weekly with the latest first.
 Incase you want to start from the beginning, [jump here](#january-11-2021)

+For daily updates, check the [daily fitness log](/log/fitness-daily)

 Ok, lets start.

 ```